Gengtoto

 Never mind that this “thermostat” requires batteries and the batteries run out eventually.
 Not like your ordinary house thermostat that gets powered by wires.

-Oh and never mind that inside the fireplace, the radio receiver that receives the commands from this remote control is a thing that itself runs only on batteries (four AA batteries) and not on AC power.
+Oh and never mind that inside the fireplace, the radio receiver that receives the commands from this remote control is a thing that itself runs only on batteries (four AA batteries).
 And they are in a place that is very hard to get at.
 Most homeowners would be unable to figure out how to get in there to replace those batteries when they run out.
-It is only a matter of time before those receiver batteries run down, and then it is impossible to control the fireplace at all, and there is no way the normal average homeowner would ever be able to figure out what to do next.
 You can’t make this stuff up.

 So let’s suppose you want Alexa to be able to turn the fireplace on and off.
 Or let’s suppose you want to let your home automation system turn the fireplace on and off.
 How might you tackle this?